HMS Loch Achanalt

 HMS Loch Achanalt was a Loch-class frigate of the Royal Navy that was loaned to and served with the Royal Canadian Navy during World War II.
 Ordered from Henry Robb, Leith, on 24 July 1942 as a River-class frigate, the order was changed, and ship laid down on 14 September 1943, and launched by Mrs. A.V.
 Alexander, wife of the First Lord of the Admiralty on 23 March 1944 and completed on 11 August 1944.
-After the war she was transferred to the Royal New Zealand Navy and renamed Pukaki.
+After the war she was transferred to the Royal New Zealand Navy and renamed HMNZS Pukaki (F424).